Police say Miami foster mother abused children, causing one girl to die

 Also, detailed in the report was an incident from "June or July 2018."
 The deceased child and the 6-year-old girl were punished after waking in the middle of the night after being made to sleep on the floor of the home.

 Emmanuel allegedly became enraged when the two girls took bread that was intended for the woman's biological adult son.
 Emmanuel then allegedly woke the third child, the 12-year-old girl, so that she could watch the beating of the other two girls.
-Emmanuel, according to the report, then held the 6-year-old's and seven-year-old's hands on a hot stove repeatedly until they were burned.
+Emmanuel, according to the report, then held the 6-year-old's and seven-year-olds' hands down on a hot stove repeatedly until they were burned.
 The report stated: "Their hands were permanently disfigured as a result."

 Soon after the punishment, the 7-year-old girl started to suffer from flu-like symptoms, but, police say, Emmanuel did not seek medical attention for the child.
 Doctors later stated that the girl's death was due to pneumonia and sepsis, a bacterial infection in the bloodstream.

 On Tuesday, Oct.
 15, Emmanuel was taken to Miami-Dade's homicide bureau to provide a statement.
 She was subsequently arrested and charged with three counts of aggravated child abuse, three counts of child neglect and three counts of psychological abuse.
-Police say she has admitted to some of the charges.

 Copyright 2019 by WPLG Local10.com - All rights reserved.